Udbhav227/College-Assignments/README.md

 # College Laboratory Assignments Repository

-This repository contains solutions to the laboratory assignments for [Your College Name/Subject Name].
+This repository contains solutions to the laboratory assignments for SOA ITER CSE/CSIT (1st semester as of now).
 Each assignment is organized into its respective folder.

 ## Table of Contents